 It’s important to choose a high-quality potting mix to keep your blooms bright and beautiful all summer long.
 Try some of our organic potting soils, like our Moisture Mix, or Potting Mix, which are both perfect for use on all container plants.

 Remember, to make your baskets last long, it’s important to make sure the plants aren’t outgrown by early summer.
 Apply fertilizer slowly and steadily, rather than in heavy doses.
 Liquid fertilizers are a great way to achieve this.
-Check out our organic Bloom! liquid fertilizer, which can be mixed with water and used every 2 to 4 weeks to feed your hanging plants the microbes they need to thrive.
+Check out our organic Flower-tone, which can be mixed with water and used every 2 to 4 weeks to feed your hanging plants the microbes they need to thrive.

 5. Perfect Pruning